Katrijn Schruers

 Recent publications

-Sleep regularity index as a novel indicator of sleep disturbance in stroke survivors: a secondary data analysis
+Sleep regularity index as a novel indicator of sleep disturbance in stroke survivors: a secondary data analysis.

 Journal article

-Schruers KB. et al, (2025), Scientific Reports, 15
+Schruers KB. et al, (2025), Sci Rep, 15

 Sleep Regularity Index as a Novel Indicator of Sleep Disturbance in Stroke Survivors: A Secondary Data Analysis